 All divorces have on common element: a spouse on the other side.
 Starting a divorce can change the dynamics between you and your spouse, sometimes in a good way other times in a negative way.
 Here are some tips for dealing with your spouse and children during a divorce.

-What should I tell the children about the divorce?
+What should I tell our children about the divorce?

-Usually as little as possible.
+Tread carefully in your discussions about discussing any details of the divorce litigation.
+Inevitably, this backfires.
+Try to avoid fault-finding and blaming in discussions with your children.
 Divorce is an adult problem.
 Do not make it your children’s problem.
-You should take great care not to alienate the children from the other parent either by what you tell the children, or what they sense about your feelings.
+Take care not to do things that might alienate the children from the other.
+This can stem from you tell the children or even what they sense about your feelings.

 How should we tell the children about a divorce?